Lampions/lampions/README.md

 The core functionality of Lampions is built on top of AWS Simple Email Service (SES), S3 and AWS Lambda.
-The service is complemented by a small [browser extension] to quickly define new email aliases, change forward addresses or enable/disable individual email routes.
+The service is complemented by a [browser extension] to quickly define new email aliases, change forward addresses or enable/disable individual email routes.
 This repository describes the underlying architecture, and provides a command-line utility to define and configure the necessary AWS infrastructure.